 This is just one strategy.
 There are countless techniques you can use to narrow targeting and find the right audience (which will dramatically lower your advertising costs and bring CAC down).

 For many companies, salaries, wages, and employment-related expenses are the beefiest line items on the expense sheet.
-The leaner you can get in this area, the lower your CAC will be.
+The leaner you can get in this area, the lower your Customer Acquisition Cost, or CAC will be.
 One solution is to outsource.

 Outsourcing offers a number of benefits, but cost savings are the most noteworthy.
 When you outsource SEO tasks like content creation, graphic design, link building services, PPC ad management, and even conversion rate optimization, you’re able to maintain a leaner team.
-This brings costs down and, assuming there’s no drop off in customers acquired, dramatically lowers your CAC.
+This brings costs down and, assuming there’s no drop off in acquire customers, dramatically lowers your Customer Acquisition Cost, or CAC.

 Once you have a loyal base of customers, you can try creating a referral program that rewards existing customers for onboarding new customers.
 You can provide discounts, coupons, free products, or any combination of perks.
 This is an inexpensive and effortless way to add new customers.